 What is Process Safety Management?

-Process safety management is a regulatory standard issued by the Occupational Safety and Health Administration (OSHA) for processes that use Highly Hazardous Chemicals (HHCs).
-The OSHA process safety management standard contains requirements for preventing catastrophic releases of toxic, reactive, flammable, or explosive chemicals.
+Process Safety Management (PSM) is an Occupational Safety and Health Administration (OSHA) regulatory standard designed for processes involving Highly Hazardous Chemicals (HHCs).
+The OSHA process safety management standard includes requirements for preventing catastrophic releases of toxic, reactive, flammable, or explosive chemicals.
 While the full list of HHCs can be found in Appendix A of the OSHA PSM standard, it might also be helpful for chemical safety managers to know the basic definitions of toxic, reactive, flammable, and explosive.
 These are properties or characteristics of HHCs.

 According to the Center for Chemical Process Safety (CCPS):